 Welcome to Zanzibar, an exotic archipelago just 25 miles off the coast of Tanzania.
 We’ll explore its unique heritage in Stone Town, a UNESCO World Heritage Site, and on an excursion to a spice plantation.
-We'll also encounter everyday life in this autonomous region of Tanzania, and immerse ourselves in the island's riches during a visit to a nature preserve.
+We'll also encounter everyday life in this autonomous region of Tanzania, and meet the women of a seaweed farm and soap-making facility.

 - It's Included: